Chakma people

-The Chakma possess strong ethnic affinities to Tibeto-Burman groups in Northeast India.
-Because of a language shift in the past to consolidate power among the tribes, they adopted an Indo-Aryan language, Chakma, which is closely related to the Chittagonian dialect of Bengali, predominant near the areas in which they live.
-Most modern Chakma people practice Theravada Buddhism, due to 19th-century reforms and institutionalization by Queen regnant Rani Kalindi.
-In Myanmar, Chakma people are known as Daingnet and are one of the 135 officially recongised ethnic groups there.
+The Chakma possess strong ethnic affinities to Tibeto-Burman-speaking groups in Northeast India.
+Due to a historical language shift aimed at consolidating intertribal power, the Chakma adopted the Indo-Aryan Chakma language, which is closely related to Pali and to the Chittagonian language spoken in adjacent regions.
+Most modern Chakma people practice Theravada Buddhism, due to 19th-century reforms and institutionalisation by Queen regnant Rani Kalindi.
+In Myanmar, Chakma people are known as Daingnet and are one of the 135 officially recognised ethnic groups in Myanmar.
+They are also referred as "Saks", "Sakmas" or "Tsakmas".